About » Team » History » Curation » Science »

 Our detailed Spectra is found in the March 2013 issue of the American Journal of Preventive Medicine.

-Curating Latino Health Info for a New Generation
+Curating Health Content for a New Generation

-Our digital health curation model, published in February 2016 in the Journal of Communication in Healthcare, uses a “collect, craft, connect” strategy to sift through the massive amounts of content created across the Internet to identify and bring our audience to targeted, relevant and engaging content (at the time we called the campaign SaludToday, although now we are Salud America!).
+Our digital health curation model, published in February 2016 in the Journal of Communication in Healthcare, uses a “collect, craft, connect” strategy to sift through the massive amounts of content created across the Internet to identify and bring our audience to tailored, relevant and engaging content (at the time we called the campaign SaludToday, although now we are Salud America!).

-Salud America! conducted a national Delphi survey among researchers and stakeholders to yield the first-ever National Latino Childhood Obesity Research Agenda.
+Salud America! conducted a national Delphi survey among researchers and stakeholders to yield the first-ever National Childhood Obesity Research Agenda.

 Current Research Issues